A proposed 'takeover' has sparked a battle for power in one of America's Blackest big cities

 She said she wants her neighborhood to be safe, but that the department's aggressive tactics run counter to that.

-"Capitol Police are supposed to protect and serve, but who are going to protect us from them?"
+"Capitol Police are supposed to protect and serve, but who is going to protect us from them?"
 Smith asked in an interview.
-If the department's jurisdiction is expanded citywide, she said, "I'm leaving -- we Black folks can hang it up in Jackson then."

 The city-run Jackson Police Department has also faced allegations of excessive force in recent years, and has suffered from understaffing and long 911 response times.
 But residents say that at least the department is accountable to their local elected officials -- unlike the state-run Capitol Police.